 Although~(\CCP{}) provides an intuitive way to model uncertainty in safety principles, it produces a non-convex feasible region in general, giving rise to concerns of challenging computation.
 To this end, a stream of prior work proposed effective mixed-integer programming (MIP) approaches based on the notions of, e.g., sample average approximation~\cite{luedtke-2008-sampl-approx,luedtke-2008-integ-progr} and $p$-efficient points~\cite{prekopa-1990-dual-method,beraldi-2002-probab-set}, and derived valid inequalities to strengthen the ensuing MIP formulations (see, e.g.,~\cite{kuecuekyavuz-2012-mixin-sets,luedtke-2014-branc-and} and a recent survey~\cite{kuccukyavuz-2021-chance}).
 Another stream of prior work identified sufficient conditions for (\CCP) to produce a convex feasible region.
 For individual (\CCP),~\cite{panne-1963-minim-cost} derived a second-order conic (\SOC{}) representation when \(\xi\) follows a Gaussian distribution, and~\cite{lagoa-2001-applic} and~\cite{calafiore-2006-distr-robus} further extended this result when \(\xi\) follows an elliptical log-concave distribution (see Definition~\ref{def:alpha-concave-dist}).
+Two-sided (\CCP) was first studied by~\cite{lubin-2015-two-sided}, who assumed a Gaussian \(\Probt{}\) and proved the convexity of the ensuing feasible region.
+Later,~\cite{fathabad-2021-tight-conic} generalized the study to a Gaussian mixture model.
 For joint (\CCP) with \RHS{} uncertainty,~\cite{prekopa-2013-stoch} (see his Theorem~\(10.2\)) proved the convexity of the ensuing feasible region when \(\xi\) follows a log-concave distribution, examples of which include Gaussian, exponential, beta (if both shape parameters are at least 1), uniform on convex support, etc. Furthermore,~\cite{shapiro-2009-lectur} generalized this result to \(\alpha\)-concave distributions (see Definition~\ref{def:alpha-concave-dist}).

 In most practical problems, the (true) distribution \(\Probt{}\) of the random parameters \(\xi\) is unknown or ambiguous to the modeler, who often replaces \(\Probt{}\) in (\CCP{}) with a crude estimate, denoted by \(\Prob{}\).
 Candidates of \(\Prob\) includes the empirical distribution based on past observations of \(\xi\) and Gaussian distribution, whose mean and covariance matrix can be estimated based on these past observations.
 Since \(\Prob\) may not perfectly model the uncertainty of \(\xi\), it is reasonable to take into account its neighborhood, or more formally, an ambiguity set \(\mathcal{P}\) around \(\Prob\).
 In this paper, we adopt a Wasserstein ambiguity set defined as